carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![EFS AWS diagram](https://d1.awsstatic.com/legal/AmazonEFS/product-page-diagram_Amazon-EFS-Replication_HIW%402x.ccbabcc8777609fc0d23d7ff5ee1d52d5000dbf5.png)

 - Fully managed, High scalable (Elastic) and Distributed (available) file storage that supports **Network File Storage version 4 (NFSv4.x)** and can be mounted to your EC2 instance.
-  - Highly Scalable - scale on-demand to petabytes (growing and shrinking as you add/remove files) Note: you don't need to pre-provision storage like you do with EBS.
+  - Highly **Scalable on-demand** to petabytes (growing and shrinking as you add/remove files) Note: you don't need to pre-provision storage like you do with EBS.
     - With burst mode, the throughput increase, as file system grows in size.
   - Highly Available - stores data redundantly across multiple Availability Zones.
   - Network File System (NFS) that can be mounted on and accessed concurrently in multiple AZs without sacrificing performance.